smorandi/tb/README.md

 to minimize loadtime
 * prevent event propagation (bubbling) of several controls, i.e. search, inc/dec/addToBasket to prevent multi handling of events in chain leading to effect like closing/flipping of widgets prematurely. [done]
-* extend dashbaord routes / ws-emits in server to transmit HAL resources (creation of proper resource with links to add/remove of item to basket)
+* extend dashborrd routes / ws-emits in server to transmit HAL resources (creation of proper resource with links to add/remove of item to basket) + adding of tests for this scenario
+* finalize db-item list view/css/controller
+* add customer management screen (very simple)
+* remove drinks screen (will only be created hard-codedly in server's standard set)
+* beautify system screen